Mexican vegetarians turning to insects as healthy alternative

 In Mexico, ancient food traditions are offering new alternatives for healthy eaters and vegetarians.
 But beware, it’s not a trend for the squeamish.
 CGTN’s Alasdair Baverstock reports.
+Watch the original story on CGTN America

 In Mexico, insects have been a popular snack for thousands of years.
 The Aztecs and their ancestors ate grasshoppers, worms and other invertebrates long before the arrival of colonists, who brought European livestock with them.
 Today, insects remain a popular foodstuff in Mexico’s traditional markets.